dmtuominen22/calorie-counter/README.md

 	$ npm start

 ## Contributing to Calorie Tracker
 Please follow contribution guidelines at the  [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Employee Tracker.

 ## Tests
-    There are no tests available for this application
+    There are no tests available for this application.

 ## Questions
 Contact us at the following: